tglucksmann/buybitcoinworldwide.github.io/_exchanges/circle.md

 con2: Some customers may be able to raise limit to $3,000 per week
 con3: Sends count towards buying limit
 summary: Circle is a Bitcoin broker offering its services in the United States.
 Customers can buy bitcoin with a bank account, credit card, or debit card.
+summarylong: Circle is a Bitcoin broker offering its services in the United States.
+Customers can buy bitcoin with a bank account, credit card, or debit card.
+Circle has plants to expand its services to other countries.
 privacy_score: 1
 privacy_width: 10
 limits_score: 3